H0mire/FACETpy/docs/source/Getting Started/full_correction_example.rst

 Evaluating the Processed EEG Data
 ---------------------------------
-If you want to evaluate the processed EEG data, you add the eeg data to the evaluation framework and call the `evaluate` method.
+If you want to evaluate the processed EEG data, you can add the EEG data to the evaluation framework and call the `evaluate` method.

 .. code-block:: python

    f.add_to_evaluate(f.get_EEG(), name="Corrected EEG")
-   f.evaluate(plot=true, measures=evaluation_measures)
+   results = f.evaluate(plot=true, measures=evaluation_measures)
+   print(results) # Print the evaluation results if you want to see detailed figures

 Exporting the Processed EEG Data
 --------------------------------